Terms of Service - Space Hire

 58. You must pay our invoice for such Services within 14 days of the invoice date.
 The Centre for Women & Co.
 Ltd has the right, at its absolute discretion, to require you to make full payment in advance or pay a deposit at the time you order any Services.

-59.2 If you cancel or postpone your booking more than 30 days from the date of the Hire Term, you will be provided a booking credit equal to the amount of the Booking Fee, to be used within 12 months of the initial booking, before the booking credit expires.
+59.1 If you cancel your booking more than 21 days or more from the date of the Hire Term, you will be offered a choice of a refund of 75% of the Hire Fee or 100% of the Hire Fee in credit valid for 6 months.

-59.3 The Centre for Women & Co.
+59.4 The Centre for Women & Co.
 Ltd may, at its absolute discretion and at any time, terminate, suspend or cancel your event booking or the Services ordered by you upon reasonable written notice to you.
-You will be offered either a booking credit or full refund of all monies which you have already paid.
+You will be offered either a booking credit or full refund of all monies paid.